 Did you know that 80% of all wine sold in the U.S. comes from three major producers?
 That means much of the wine you see in a grocery store or wine shop comes from the same big players.

-I’m not saying these wines are bad (although I’ve tasted my fair share of gnarly ones).
-But there’s a whole world of small, boutique wineries out there that are hard for us to access.
+I’m not saying these wines are bad (although I’ve tasted my fair share of not-so-good ones).
+But there’s a whole world of small, boutique producers out there that are hard for us to access.

 What attracted me to The California Wine Club is that the founders, Bruce and Pam Boring, started the club in 1990 to seek out these small gems and make their wines accessible to wine lovers like us.